 WatchGuard spamBlocker service can scan emails over SMTP, IMAP or POP3 protocols and can tag or discard email messages determined to be spam.
-Based on Recurrent Pattern Detection technology, optionally, this service can also quarantine the spam emails for administrators review.
+Based on Recurrent Pattern Detection technology, optionally, this service can also quarantine the spam emails for review by the Cryptographic Officer.
 Spam detection methods also include black/white lists and return email DNS check.
 The spamBlocker Service also provides IP checking, URI address checking and email checksum analysis.